decode_url

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'URL decode text' clearly identifies the action (decode) and the resource (URL-encoded text), distinguishing it from other decoding tools like decode_base64 and encode_url.
+The description 'URL decode text' clearly states the action (decode) and the resource (URL encoded text).
+It is specific and distinguishes from sibling tools like decode_base64 or decode_html.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.